 Litter from the seafloor caught during a fisheries survey trawl ©Cefas

 The most recent assessment of seabed litter was published in 2022 and contributes to OSPAR's Quality Status Report 2023, a holistic assessment of the state of the marine environment of the North-East Atlantic.
-This showed Litter is widespread on the seafloor across the areas assessed, with plastic the predominant material encountered.
-In the areas assessed, higher amounts of litter and plastic are found in the eastern Bay of Biscay, southern Celtic Sea and English Channel than in the northern Greater North Sea and Celtic Seas.
+This showed litter is widespread on the seafloor across the areas assessed, with fisheries-related items and plastics the predominant items encountered.
+The Bay of Biscay and the Iberian Coast had a higher probability of litter collected than both the Greater North Sea and Celtic Seas.
 In the Greater North Sea, the probability of litter collected has increased.

 This could be due to larger anthropogenic inputs, rivers, prevailing winds and / or currents.
 Previous studies have shown the Bay of Biscay to receive large amounts of litter from local rivers and transport that may result from large-scale circulation in the sub-region as a whole.
 Floating and sinking litter also follow different pathways, and gather in different hotspots, which do not necessarily overlap.
 For example, the beach litter hotspot in the Skagerrak is not replicated in the seafloor litter.